sanchezjuanmanuel93/ethereumlatam-website/README.md

 # Eth latam website

-A community #BUIDLing the decentralized future IRL or virtualAug 18-21, 2022.
+A 3-day event focused on tech and community.
+Come and join the conferences & networking with one of the most vibrant ETH communities ✨.
+Aug 11-13, 2022.